PierreSenellart/provsql/doc/source/dev/continuous-distributions.rst

 the rejection budget.
 Erlang truncation and ``gate_arith`` composite roots fall through to MC rejection unchanged.

+:sqlfunc:`rv_analytical_curves` (in :cfile:`RvAnalyticalCurves.cpp`)
+exposes the closed-form PDF and CDF as a sampled curve for ProvSQL Studio's Distribution profile overlay.
+Returns NULL when the root sub-circuit is not a closed-form shape, so callers can dispatch it in parallel with :sqlfunc:`rv_histogram` without a structural pre-check.
+V1 supports bare ``gate_rv`` of Normal / Uniform / Exponential / Erlang, optionally truncated by a one-interval conditioning event. ``gate_arith`` composites, ``gate_mixture`` (Bernoulli or categorical), and non-integer Erlang shapes return NULL; the frontend renders histogram-only in those cases.
+Truncation normalises the PDF by ``Z = CDF(hi) - CDF(lo)`` and
+rescales the CDF to ``[0, 1]`` over the conditioning interval, so the overlay and the (truncated) histogram bars share a single scale.

 The load-time pass ``runConstantFold`` (in ``HybridEvaluator.cpp``, invoked from ``CircuitFromMMap::applyLoadTimeSimplification`` alongside ``runRangeCheck`` and ``foldSemiringIdentities``)